angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 </code-example>

-To render the new values, add `<app-child>` to the bottom of the`MyAppComponent` template so the view also displays the sunflower:
+To render the new values, add `<app-child>` to the bottom of the`AppComponent` template so the view also displays the sunflower:

 ```
 Child Component